Most of you probably have heard about the 'Third Wave of Coffee', but for those who are not familiar with it, a short explanation follows :)

 The brand Kaikado was established in 1875, shortly after Japan opened its doors to the rest of the world.
 They create hand-crafted copper, tin and brass caddies (containers) to store tea leaves or coffee beans.
 And as an addition they opened this café in 2016 where you can buy their products as well.

 Just away from the hustle and bustle of the most famous food market in Kyoto lies this little piece of heaven.
-Outside there is a small wooden bench with attached roof which was just perfect for us to sip on a great cup of coffee while sheltering from the rain.
-We were very lucky, because these are the only two seats they have :)
+Outside at Weekenders Coffee there is a small wooden bench with attached roof, which was just perfect for us to sip on a great cup of coffee while sheltering from the rain.

 Tucked away in a small alley you will find this lush spot.

-The atmosphere is very calm and relaxing jazz music is playing from the speakers.
+The atmosphere at Clamp Coffee Sarasa is very calm, and relaxing jazz music is playing from the speakers.
 It's a great place to slow down and enjoy their home roasted coffee with freshly baked carrot cake.